 Hofsós — the most beautiful pool in Iceland

-Hofsós is a tiny village in north Iceland with a population of around 200 people — and one of the most beautiful swimming pools in the world.
+Hofsós is a tiny village in north Iceland with a population of around 200 people and one of the country's best pool views.
 The pool sits on a cliff above Skagafjörður and the infinity edge looks directly out across the fjord to the mountains and the island Drangey beyond.
-On a clear day it is jaw-dropping.
-On a misty day it is ethereal.
+On a clear day the whole fjord opens up in front of you.
+On a misty day it feels quieter and more local.

-It is far from Reykjavík (about 4.5 hours), but if you are travelling the north or driving the Ring Road, do not miss it.
-The contrast between the small village setting and the dramatic view is unforgettable.
+It is far from Reykjavík (about 4.5 hours), but if you are travelling the north or driving the Ring Road, it is worth planning around.
+The contrast between the small village setting and the wide fjord view is the whole point.

 Laugarvatn Fontana — the polished version